mstksg/inCode/copy/entries/io-monad-harmful.md

 answer.

-I'm going to say that this is probably **the single most harmful and damaging thing** in Haskell, with regards to pedagogy, practice, public perception, and kittens.
+I'm going to say that this is probably **the single most harmful and damaging thing** in Haskell and the community, with regards to pedagogy, practice, public perception, and kittens.
+Not even kidding.
+It's actaully literally the worst and everyone in the world is worse off every time someone says it.

 [^never]: In any case, ever, for any circumstance or reason.
 [^sometimes]: Just kidding.
 Only a sith deals in absolutes.